TypicalFunktion/MMM-ImageInfo/README.md

 - Requires MagicMirror² v2.0.0 or later
 - Designed to work with the MMM-Wallpaper module
 - Works best with image files that contain EXIF metadata
+- Location data requires images with embedded GPS or location tags (common in smartphone photos)

 ## Troubleshooting

+- **No location data appears**: Many images don't have location metadata.
+This is especially true for photos from digital cameras without GPS, stock photos, or images that have had metadata stripped.
 - **No creation date appears**: Some images may not have creation date metadata.
 The module will display only the filename in this case.
 - **Module shows "Waiting for image data"**: The module might not have detected the wallpaper element yet.
 Ensure your MMM-Wallpaper module is working correctly.
-- **Incorrect dates**: For the most accurate dates, install ExifTool as described above.
+- **Incorrect dates or locations**: For the most accurate metadata, install ExifTool as described above.
 - **Installation fails**: Make sure you have Node.js and npm properly installed on your system.

 ## Updating the Module